webix-hub/docs/data/desktop/grouplist.md

 - [Paging](desktop/paging.md)

 {{note
-Note that there's no biult-in possibility to edit data with grouplist.
+Note that there's no built-in possibility to edit data with grouplist.
 You should create a prototype editlist object beforehand.
 }}

 ###API Reference